seamusdemora/PiFormulae/Bluetooth-AudioForBookwormLite.md

     ```

-* No complaints from `systemd`... will wonders never cease?
+* No complaints from `systemd`... [*will wonders never cease?*](https://idioms.thefreedictionary.com/Will+wonders+never+Cease!)
 Let's try to play some sounds:

     ```bash
     $ $ nohup mpg123 --loop -1 rainstorm.mp3 &
     [1] 835
     $ nohup: ignoring input and appending output to 'nohup.out'

     # YES!
-We have the sound of 'rainstorm.mp3' coming from the speakers!
+We have the sound of 'rainstorm.mp3' coming from the speaker!
     ```